Learn more about diabetes

 If you’ve just been diagnosed with diabetes, you may be feeling overwhelmed and scared.
 You probably have questions about your diagnosis but don’t know where to start.
 We'll help you to prepare yourself with these useful tips.

-Have you ever felt rushed or dismissed when you went to your primary care physician (PCP) to talk about your diabetes?
+Have you ever felt rushed or dismissed when you went to your diabetes doctor or primary care physician (PCP) to talk about your diabetes?
 On average, a PCP spends 18 minutes with each patient.
-Not a lot of time to talk through anything beyond medications at your quarterly check-in.
+Not a lot of time to talk through anything beyond diabetes medications at your quarterly check-in.
 So should your primary care physician be the only doctor to talk about diabetes?

 Over 30 million Americans have been diagnosed or undiagnosed with diabetes, making it likely a person you know and love is living with this condition.
 While your family members can receive help from their care team or diabetes support groups, learning how to support someone with diabetes is one of the best things you can do for them.